 Where is the best place to sell your phone?

-The best place to sell your phone will depend on how you want to sell your phone.
-On a high-level, there are three common ways to sell a phone.
+The best place to sell your phone will depend on how you want to sell the phone.
+On a high level, there are three common ways to sell a phone.
 You can sell it online, sell it locally, or use a trade-in service.